kubevela/kubevela.github.io/docs/end-user/workflow/multi-env.md

 ## Overview

-If we have applied our application in the test environment and need to migrate it to the production environment, in which some configuration also needs to be updated, KubeVela provides the `ApplyEnvBindComponent` workflow step to manage multi environments.
+If we have applied our application in the test environment and need to migrate it to the production environment, in which some configuration also needs to be updated, KubeVela provides the `multi-env` workflow step to manage multi environments.

-In this guide, you will learn how to manage multi environments via `ApplyEnvBindComponent` in WorkflowStepDefinition.
+In this guide, you will learn how to manage multi environments via `multi-env` in `Workflow`.

-## Apply Base Definitions
+## Apply Application

+Apply the following `Application` with workflow step type of `multi-env`:

 ```yaml
 apiVersion: core.oam.dev/v1beta1